aaronbloomfield/pdr/labs/lab04/index.md

 1. Go through [Tutorial 4: Unix, part 2](../../tutorials/03-04-more-unix/index.html), which is sections 5-8.
 This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 You went through sections 1-4 in the last tutorial; this lab has you completing sections 5-8.
 2. Convert a floating point number to binary, and a binary number to floating point
+3. In prelab4.cpp:
-3. Write a `sizeOfTest()` function to view the sizes of various types
+  - Write a `sizeOfTest()` function to view the sizes of various types
-4. Write an `outputBinary()` function to display the binary representation of integers
+  - Write an `outputBinary()` function to display the binary representation of integers
-5. Write an `overflow()` function to investigate how C++ handles integer overflow
+  - Write an `overflow()` function to investigate how C++ handles integer overflow
-6. Combine these functions into a prelab4.cpp file
-7. Files to download: none
+4. Files to download: none
-8. Files to submit: prelab4.cpp, floatingpoint.pdf
+5. Files to submit: floatingpoint.pdf, prelab4.cpp

 ### In-lab ###

-1. Work through the steps in the in-lab one a time.
-Be sure that you understand what is happening at each step.
-2. The three parts of the in-lab, described below, have you editing both [inlab4.doc](inlab4.doc) and inlab4.cpp.
-    1. Size of C++ data types
+1. Complete the inlab4 worksheet
+2. In inlab4.cpp:
-    2. Representations in memory
+  - Investigate how variables are represented in memory
-    3. Primitive arrays in C++
+  - Investigate how arrays are represented in memory
 3. Files to download: [inlab4.doc](inlab4.doc)
-4. Convert inlab4.doc to a PDF via the directions on the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page. **Note: Many students will submit a text file that happens to be called floatingpoint.pdf.
-Make sure to check for this before submitting!**
-5. Files to submit: inlab4.pdf (the PDF version of inlab4.doc), inlab4.cpp
+4. Files to submit: inlab4.pdf, inlab4.cpp

 ### Post-lab ###